srsmith516/lab-01/README.md

 ## Command Line Compilation

 GCC is the GNU project C Compiler and is one of the most used compilers for C code (macOS previously used GCC but not uses another compiler called Clang).
 It typically also comes with G++ which is a similar compiler for C++ code.
 The `g++` command invokes this compiler from the command line.
-To demonstrate how it works, go ahead and write a simple `hello world!` program using the command line editor of your choice (save the file as `main.cpp`):
+To demonstrate how it works, go ahead and write a simple `hello world!` program using the command line editor of your choice (save the file as `main1.cpp`):

 ```c++
 #include <iostream>